Mindset & Philosophy · Mind

 Career

-1. In the last 30 days, did my work grow a skill, a reputation, or nothing?
+1. In the last 30 days, did my work grow a skill, a reputation, or neither?

-2. Am I closer to or further from the work I want than I was a year ago?
+2. Am I closer to the work I want than I was a year ago, or further away?

 3. What would a 9 look like, in concrete terms of role, skills, and autonomy?